 As their leadership needs evolve, family-owned businesses must attract and retain executives who are committed to growing the company's legacy.
 To find the right individuals, family-owned businesses need recruiting partners who understand the nuances of attracting top talent during times of transition, including the importance of proactive succession planning, long-term incentive plans and cultural fit.

-Battalia Winston's family-owned business practice is led by recruiting experts, each with more than 30 years of experience.
-We work directly with company leadership as well as outside advisors (compensation consultants, private equity advisors, etc.).
+Battalia Winston's family-owned business division is led by recruiting experts with more than 30 years of experience.
+We work directly with company leadership as well as outside advisors (compensation consultants, private equity sponsors, etc.).
 Our experts understand governance as it applies to family-owned businesses and have placed more than 125 candidates in family businesses in the last decade.
-We study each industry and continually expand our network of talent, as well as our network of business consultants who support family-owned businesses, including board members, consultants and attorneys.